fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 If a state machine is not compilable, see "Execution of non-compilable state machines" below.

 > NOTE: Non-compilable state machines often occur when defining functions producing state machines.
-> This occurs becuase any `ResumableCode` parameters are not yet fully defined through inlining.
+> This occurs because any `ResumableCode` parameters are not yet fully defined through inlining.
 >
 > State machines are made compilable using 'inline' on the function.
 However all F# inlined code also has corresponding non-inline code emitted for
 > reflection and quotations.
 For this reason, when defining functions producing state machines, an   `if __useResumableCode then` alternative should